 The unity candle is a tradition at most weddings.
 The lighting of the unity candle is meant to signify the joining of the bride and groom as one.
-Unity candles come in many sizes, shapes and colors.
+Unity candles come in many sizes, shapes, and colors.
 You can purchase them already made, or you can design it yourself for a more customized look.
 Usually, the unity candle is comprised of three separate candles.
 Two smaller or thinner candles and a larger or thicker candle placed between them.
 Most wedding venues have an area for your unity candle but if you are choosing something out of the ordinary you may want to check with your venue to be sure your idea will work.
-If you are choosing to customize your own unity candle, here are a couple ideas to help you out.
+If you are choosing to customize your own unity candle, here are a couple of ideas to help you out.

 Unity Candle Ideas

 Tradition usually dictates unity candles are white.
 It is your wedding and you can make your own traditions so think outside the box.
 Candles now come in all different colors.
 How about using your wedding colors to help you choose the colors of the candles?
 You can make all three candles the same color, or you can choose to make the two smaller candles one color and the center candle another color.

 You can also decorate the candles.
 There are products out there that are used to adhere to the outside walls of candles for decorative purposes.
 If you cannot find those, you may choose other items to decorate the candle-like buttons, artificial flowers, ribbons, etc. Use a dab of hot glue or regular white glue to affix your decorations.
 You can also just melt the wax slightly and press your decoration into it.